favouritefavil/Loan-Portfolio-Risk-Monitoring-Credit-Risk-Analysis/README.md

 ## 💡 Key Takeaway

-> High default rates do not always drive the largest losses — portfolio exposure and borrower volume are the true drivers of financial risk.
+> High default rates do not always drive the largest losses, portfolio exposure and borrower volume are the true drivers of financial risk.

 ---

-*Project by Favour Chegwe — Data Analyst*
+*Project by Favour Chegwe - Data Analyst*
 *Tools: PostgreSQL · Power BI · DAX*
 *Dataset: LendingClub (public)*